 That short film idea of yours might be bigger than a short film.

 Maybe, just maybe, this is not a short film.
-If you really do have more of this story to tell, it could be an opportunity to turn it into a pilot script and/or a show bible.
+If you do have more of this story to tell, it could be an opportunity to turn it into a pilot script and/or a show bible.

-If you have the makings a short film story that could be developed into an entire series...stranger things...have definitely happened in Hollywood.
+If you have the makings of a short film story that could be developed into an entire series...stranger things...have definitely happened in Hollywood.

-South Park was a short film was made as a video Christmas card in 1992 called The Spirit of Christmas.
+South Park was a short film made as a video Christmas card in 1992 called The Spirit of Christmas.
 It became one of the longest-running programs, animated or otherwise, in TV history.

 RELATED POSTS